boothe0/CS386GodotProject/deliverables/deliverable5.md

 ![Function Vectors](https://i.imgur.com/D7UBDyW.png)

 ### D- Dependency Inversion

+It is important to make sure that there is not unessecary complexity within the created classes.

 In the on body entered function within the coin script uses a node of on body entered that references when the player enters the coins collision shape.
 This removes the need to have another function coupled within a manually made one and just have the node directly attached to the script.